Plug4Green/Plug4Green/P4GDemo/README.md

 The Openstack communicator module provides both the actuation of P4G energy and SLA aware policies (e.g., live migrate a VM from a server to another…) and the updating description of the data center configuration (real-time CPU/Ram usage, VMs position…).
 In the following sections we describe how to install Openstack in virtual infrastruture on a single laptop, in order to test P4G energy management.

-## Openstack installation
-This section details an Openstack installation under VirtualBox using Fuel.
-Such installation can be run on a single laptop.

-Requirements:
+## Requirements:

-- Tested on Mac OS and Ubuntu.
 - VirtualBox with VirtualBox Extension Pack
 - Git
 - At least 10Gb of free RAM
 - At least 1 physical core

-### Installation procedure
+- Internet connection

+Tested on Mac OS and Ubuntu.

+## Openstack installation
+This section details an Openstack installation under VirtualBox using Fuel.
+Such installation can be run on a single laptop.
-It is possible to change the configuration and other stuff while the fuel master is booting.
+It is possible to change the configuration while the fuel master is booting.
 This guide considers the default configuration, in particular for network.

 ```
 Clone the repo: